 Traditionally, Christians celebrated the birth of Jesus at Christmas.
-Today, we have many distractions, unwittingly, Jesus’ birth is a small part of the season, not its primary reason.
+Today, we have many distractions, and unwittingly, Jesus’ birth is a small part of the season, not its primary reason.
 Fast paced events engulf us.
 We spend time doing the urgent instead of the important.
 We worry about presents, decorating the home, preparing meals, instead of meditating on the significance of Jesus’ birth.
 Indeed, some people spend money they don’t have when they don’t know where they will get the next meal, or next month’s rent.

 Survive Christmas – Avoid Seductive Deals

 Christmas is a shopping season.
 It is the pinnacle of the shopping time started with Black Friday and Thanksgiving.
 These three events create a bonanza for merchants.
 These shopping periods continue to be a great profit-source for merchants and a significant boost to the economy.
 Merchants offer dubious deals.
 Innocent folks trying to exist on low incomes look out for merchant’s deals.
 They believe when the merchant offers 40, 50, 60% off, they get great values.
 Sadly, that’s not the case as merchants built these deal prices in their original pricing structures.
+But most of all, you don’t save when you spend!

 We need to look at value to us instead of percentage discounts, which are hooks to grab you and me.
 When we shop, we should work with a list and a budget and follow them.
 And it’s important we decide what we need and not let discount amounts dictate our spending.